earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 After importing all those and applying them, I have all the infrastructure behind [text-mode](earthly-tools.com) in terraform.
 Now its time to test things.

-## Testing This
+## Testing by Destroying

 So far Terraform has deployed zero of these changes.
-It's possible that I'm missing important resources or that I have the resources properly imported into Terraform but my config for them is incorrect in some subtle way that I'm not aware of.

-After all, this is my first time using Terraform and many of the resources diverge from the AWS UI.
-For instance, the connection between lambda and API gateway was created in the UI using a lambda trigger.
-However, a lambda trigger is not actually a resource, its more like a wizard that creates resources based on the type of integration you setup.
-In this case, it created an API gateway route and an API gateway integration.
+It's possible that I'm missing important resources, or my config for them is incorrect.
+After all, this is my first time using Terraform and many of the resources diverge from the AWS UI: the lambda trigger I used in the UI isn't even a terraform concept.

 The easiest way to test all this out is to destroy and then recreate the resources in question.
 There are a couple of ways to do that.
 One is using `terraform destroy` which will destroy all the infrastructure.
-But instead I'm choosing to test all this by commenting out resources and running `terraform apply --auto-approve` to remove them.
-If your dealing with an important production environment you might not want to do this and instead test things in a separate workspace, but for me this works great.
+But instead I'm going to comment out resources and run apply to remove them.
+After that, I'll un-comment them, apply again and see if everything works.

+(If your dealing with an important production environment you might not want to do this and instead test things in a separate workspace, but for me this works great.)

-First I commented everything out and ran `terraform plan`:
+First I commented everything out and ran `terraform apply --auto-approve`:

 ~~~{.bash caption=">_"}
 $ terraform apply